CALLING YOUNG PLAYWRIGHTS!

 JUDGING AND AWARDS

 Plays will be read by a panel of theatrical and literary judges.
 The judges will choose a winner and a runner up in each category.
-The winning plays will be fully performed at the festival, and runner up plays will be read onstage.
-The authors of the winning plays are invited to participate in all aspects of the staging of their play, from auditions to final dress rehearsals.
+The 2 winning plays will be fully performed at the festival, and 2 runner up plays will be read onstage.
+The authors of the first prize winning plays are invited to participate in all aspects of the staging of their play, from auditions to final dress rehearsals.
 All students who submit a play will be invited to attend the day of the event.
 (See "Tips for Writing Scripts" below)

 HOW TO ENTER

 To enter the festival, simply fill out an entry form available below and email it and your play to: